top of page

 Elric stood and stretched.
 “I hate second watch.”

 “Then don’t draw the short straw.”
-Kiyla winked at him and crawled into her bedroll.
+Kiyla winked at him and dove into her tent.
 “Cuauht says let the fire burn down.”
+She fastened the flap, and within seconds, she was snoring.

 Elric sighed and stared at the fire, poking at it with a stick.
 Do we got a connection, you and me?
 It sounded stupid, but there seemed no other way to describe it.
 He could breathe fire, and he felt no heat from the campfire.
 That had to mean, on some level, he and fire were a team.